 Given that he owes his life to a puppeteer, businessman Rohmad Hadiwijoyo felt it was all he could do to help support the survival of the traditional art of puppetry.

 The dalang, or puppeteer, in question is Ki Joko Edan, from whom Rohmad learned the art of puppetry.
 He followed the dalang wherever he went for six years from the time he finished elementary school until he finished high school.
 It was the dalang who gave him the last name Hadiwijoyo.
+Only after he enrolled at a college in Jakarta in 1985 did Rohmad part from his mentor, but still he stayed in contact from time to time.

 Thanks to the value of puppet stories, which Rohmad claim are the key to his success, he has been able to build a traditional Javanese house joglo on a block of land in the sleepy area of Cirendeu in South Jakarta dedicated to those who want to become masters in the art of puppetry.